patrickmineault/research_code/docs/slides/01-intro.md

 - It's ok to write garbage code when you're in a rush
 - It's not ok to keep building more and more on top of garbage code
     - sure, there's the moral imperative to create replicable code to bring forward the shining light of science and truth...
+    - [and yes, people have messed up the world real bad](https://www.nytimes.com/2013/04/19/opinion/krugman-the-excel-depression.html) by doing things fast and loose
     - but also, do you want to scrap 6 months of research because you forgot to transpose a matrix?
     - you will get bitten back
 - Guidelines not rules